-If the comparator function is not enabled or is unserviceable, rectify before further flight (this requirement is only applicable to aircraft which utilise dual Air Data sources).
+If the comparator function is not enabled or is unserviceable, rectify before further flight (this requirement is only applicable to aircraft which utilize dual Air data sources and have ACAS II installed).
 Note: The comparator function is only available when Mode S transponders are installed.